s3664099/Computer_Space_Games/readme.md

 This is another guessing game, though it is trickier than the previous since the calculations are somewhat complex.
 Also, the player needs to enter two sets of numbers as opposed to one.

+**Evil Alien**
+Basically another guessing game where you have to guess the position of the enemy.
+In this one there are three numbers you have to guess, representing a three dimensional grid.

 ## Updates
 **29 October 2022**
 Created the initial folder to hold the contents on the game